dhrutibhudia97/Battleship-Game/README.md

 ## Data Model

+A grid is created that represents the users board.
+It holds the 5 randomly generated ships.
+When each turn the users board hold the data of the previous coordinates picked.
+The location of the ships and the users current score and turns left.
+The class "BoardStates" is used which contain enumerations for the different states each position of the board can be: Empty, Alive ships, Hit ships and Missed guesses.

 ## Testing
-PEP8 linter
+- I have manually checked that the users inputs are valid before the game function runs.
+When the users row or column input is: blank, a string, float, a negative integer or a integer bigger than 5 the user is prompted to enter another input.
+- I have tested that the users inputs in the game function effects the users score and turns left correctly.
+If the same coordinate is selected this has no effect on the turns left or user score.

-checked invalid inputs can be entered and does exit game test game outputs of heroku terminal... i.e game stops if no turns left or 5 is scored.
+- Test game outputs of heroku terminal... i.e game stops if no turns left or 5 is scored...
+- - PEP8 linter

 ### Bugs

 #### Resolved Bugs
-- forgetted the rows were indexed so kept getting errors that it was out of range i just needed to decrease range for 0-6 to 0-5.
+- Forgot the rows were indexed so kept getting errors that it was out of range, I needed to decrease range for BOARD_GRID_SIZE to (BOARD_GRID_SIZE -1).
+- Selecting the same coordinates kept increasing the user score and decreasing turns left.
+I added extra if/elif statements to the state_game function that prompted user to input row or column number they haven't picked before if they hit a "-" or "x" on the board.

 #### Unresolved Bugs
 - No unresolved bugs.

 ### Future Features
-allow random coordinates on user board and computer to guess and try to hit users board... add to game function "while computer_score <5.."
+Make game 2 player and add a computer board which allows computer to guess coordinates on user board and vice versa.

 ## Deployment